ShawnBaek/shawnbaek-WPTheme/README.md

 * react-router Sub Route
 * fix bootstrap navbar collapse problem
-* server side rendering to improve SEO
+* SEO

+## Server Side Rendering?
+No. I'm going to find a better way to improve SEO without SSR.
+The Wordpress is not supporting both node.js and express.js.

 ## Any Questions?
 * email me at shawn@shawnbaek.com